-Christine Owens heads up our work in Scotland.
+Christine Owens headed up our work in Scotland.
 Here she shines a light on a new method of curating insights that emerged during the pandemic.

 To blether is “to talk or chatter”, a word often used informally in Scotland.
 A good blether can help us through a tough time, and we have even learned over the past year to blether using technology as we listen to people around us and the experiences, emotions and stories that they share.